Lyunee/MasteryMakeMaps/README.md

  * The website [Mastery Makes Maps](https://championsmaps.herokuapp.com/) presents this entry's results.
  * The present documentation contains the detailed ideas and processes.
  * This entry was written in python.
- * The folder *sampleData* contains the programs used to sample the Champion Mastery Data.
- * The folder *analyseData* contains the programs used to analyse the data and create the graphs.

 Those programs were written to run as a python backend of the website, but the backend-to-frontend was not implemented.
 The backend processes were thus run locally and the results presented in the websites are static.